 Versions 2.00.0.0012 and later also include a 64-bit version of Easy Code.
 If you are running a 64-bit Windows system, you will be able to run the "EasyCode64.exe" file (located at the "\EasyCode\Bin" folder).
 Both, 32-bit ("EasyCode.exe") and 64-bit ("EasyCode64.exe") versions use the same files, so you can work with any of them without having to make a single change.

-you have any doubt while reading this help file, and for a
+have any doubt while reading this help file, and for a

-better understanding, please see the various examples
+better understanding, please refer to the various examples

 included with this IDE in the "\EasyCode\Examples"